Big Boss Man: Hardcore and Tag Team Champion (1998–1999)

-Various tag teams and departure (1999–2003)
+Various tag teams and departure (2000–2003)

 The alliance between Boss Man and Albert ended after they lost to the Hardy Boyz on the January 13, 2000 episode of SmackDown!.
 The following week, Boss Man lost the WWF Hardcore Championship to Test.
-He entered the Royal Rumble match at the titular event on January 23, where he eliminated Rikishi, Chyna and Faarooq before being eliminated by The Rock.
+He entered the Royal Rumble match at the titular event on January 23 at number 9, during his entrance, he avoided entering the ring against Rikishi who was eliminating everyone before he came out, to smartly waste the 90 seconds for a new entry to not be eliminated early in the rumble, he eliminated Rikishi, Chyna and Faarooq before being eliminated by The Rock.
 At No Way Out on February 27, Boss Man lost to Taz via disqualification.
 On the March 19 episode of Sunday Night Heat, he introduced Bull Buchanan as his protégé.
 They teamed to defeat The Godfather and D'Lo Brown at WrestleMania 2000 on April 2 and the Acolytes Protection Agency on April 30 at Backlash.
 On the June 5 episode of Raw is War, after losing to the Hardy Boyz and subsequently arguing, Boss Man knocked Buchanan out with his nightstick when his back was turned and the team split up.